 The Birmingham Civic Society is governed by its Board of Trustees with the committees directing the programmes in the different areas of activity.
-The day to day operations of the Society, Birmingham Trees for Life and the Next Generation Awards are sustained through the invaluable contribution of the Executive Team.
+The day to day operations of the Society and the Next Generation Awards are sustained through the invaluable contribution of the Executive Team.

-Robin, a Chartered Accountant is a Partner in Edgbaston based JW Hinks.
+Robin, a chartered accountant, is a Partner in Edgbaston-based JW Hinks.
 He leads the Healthcare department of the firm and is a member of the National Association of Specialist Dental Accountants and Lawyers.
-He also has responsibility for the SME services offered by the firm.
-He is a past Chairman of Sandwell Junior Chamber of Commerce and for five years was Chairman of his local Residents Association.
-An adopted Brummie of thirty years, his Suffolk roots means he remains a “Tractor Boy” ( like many innovations, a name created in Birmingham!),but spends his summer days enjoying the cricket at Edgbaston.
-Robin is married to Interior Designer Suzanne, who is also a trustee of the world leading blood cancer charity Cure Leukaemia, based at the QE Hospital.
+He also has responsibility for the Property services offered by the firm.
+In the past he has been Chairman of Sandwell Junior Chamber of Commerce and of his

 Immediate Past Chair

 Amelia is Head of Marketing at Leonard Curtis Business Solutions Group, and has been working in the city since graduating from the University of Birmingham in 2014.

 Amelia has always taken part in community initiatives inside and out of the workplace.
 She previously held the role of Development Board member for Birmingham Hippodrome and Chair of BPS Birmingham Aspire, an organisation that supports those in education and training to develop in the business professional and financial services sector and connect with the city.